kaiyitan/Chat-Room-App/README.md

 2. Use socket to emit event for real-time chatting
 3. Use maustache cdn to render template in client side
 4. Use moment.js cdn to manipulate time
-5. use qs cdn to parse query string in client side
+5. Use qs cdn to parse query string in client side
+6. Deploy using Heroku on https://kaiyi-chat-room-app.herokuapp.com/

 ## Step to run the code locally